 A digital workplace requires a comprehensive approach to delivering a consumer-oriented IT environment, where the technology is continuously improved, and the workforce is frequently upskilled.

-This approach is ambitious, and is going to cost—but it may be the most forward-looking investment you can make in the Covid-19 crisis.
+This approach is ambitious, and is going to cost—but it may be the most forward-looking investment you can make.

 A shorter version of this article was published in Norwegian in Teknisk Ukeblad on May 2020.

 Imagine if the greatest technological inventions in history—such as the steam engine, electricity, or the Internet—had been left stranded in research laboratories and never transferred to society.
 The world would look radically different today.
 There are plenty of untold stories of inventions that never saw the light of day, and many potentially breakthrough ideas fall into the so-called technological “valley of death” due to a gap between academic research and industrial commercialization.
 This is a missed opportunity for economic and social progress.
 In this article, I offer five actions for academia and industry to bridge the valley of death and co-create innovation.

 In recent years, the public has often associated technological innovation with the most successful private companies in the world, such as Apple, Google, and Microsoft.
 These organizations have built an entrepreneurial culture characterized by networks (rather than hierarchies), empowerment (rather than control), and agile execution (rather than rigid planning).
 While these factors play a role in fostering technological innovation, one of the fundamental drivers remains technology research.
 Unlike traditional research—which aims at obtaining new knowledge about the real world—technology research aims at producing new and better solutions to practical problems.